albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 # Is this a *Value Object*?

-*Domain Primitives* are sometimes referred to as *Value Objects*, but there are some key differences.
+*Domain Primitives* are sometimes referred to as *Value Objects*, but there are some important differences.

 *Value Objects* are usually used to represent types that are not available as a *language primitive*, such as `Money` or `Address`.